Babies are born with incredible, innate instincts.

 Why is the golden hour important?

-Any disruption between birth and the first breastfeed can alter the natural sequence of events which your baby was born to follow.
+Any disruption between birth and the first breastfeed can alter the natural sequence of events that your baby was born to follow.
 Needless to say, disrupting very basic instincts like this can lead to unforeseen difficulties.

 All your baby’s five senses have an important role to play in the first breastfeed: